 While it seems obvious that this is dangerous and should be avoided, kids do it anyway.
 To be fair, it’s not just the kids.
 How many times are you at a red light and you glance at your phone?
 It’s just a quick text, right?
 Sending one quick text means taking your eyes off the road for at least six seconds.
 Count that out and see how long it really is.
 Our kids still learn from us.
 Monkey see, monkey do.

-7. Driving After Dark.
 Given how bad my eyes are at night, I thought kids were safer than I am.
 But the risk of a fatal crash can be three times higher for teens than adults at night.
-This is primarily due to the visibility challenges, slower response time brought about by fatigue, and a lack of experience.It’s the quick decision making and risk assessment—teens don’t have the brain for that yet.
+This is primarily due to the visibility challenges, slower response time, and lack of experience.
+Teens don’t yet have the brain for the quick decision-making and risk-assessment.

-10. Being Young.
 Teens can’t help this, but it’s still important to note.
 The crash risk does not begin decreasing until age 25.
 But, if we show our teens these quick tips, maybe it will help.
 We can only communicate—we can’t drive for them.